 If you find that the only dates that you’re free are already booked, you can contact us to see if we can schedule a second private event for your group on that day.

 We can also schedule private or customized events for families, corporate groups, travel agents, school groups, and others.

 Please use the form on our Private Events page to get in touch.

-If you’re in Casablanca and are hoping to join a culinary experience on short notice, please visit our Contact Page to get in touch.
-It might be possible to add you to an event that’s already scheduled to run, or to arrange a last-minute private experience for your group.
+If you’re in Casablanca and are hoping to book a culinary experience on short notice, please visit our Contact Page to get in touch.
+You can also call or send us a WhatsApp message to +212 630 847 014.
+It might be possible to add you to a tour or event that’s already scheduled to run, or to arrange a last-minute private experience for your group.